grindsa/acme2certifier/docs/openssl.md

 - `cert_save_path` - directory to store then enrolled certificates (optional)
 - `ca_cert_chain_list` - List of root and intermediate CA certificates to be added to the bundle return to an ACME-client (the issueing CA cert must not be included)
 - `openssl_conf` -  file in openssl.conf format containing certificate extensions to be applied
 - `whitelist` - list of allowed common names and sans.
-Format per entry must follow the [regular expression syntax](https://docs.python.org/3/library/re.html)
+Format per entry must follow the [regular expression syntax](https://docs.python.org/3/library/re.html)- To be stored in json format
 - `blacklist` - list of prohibited common names and sans.
-Format per entry must follow the [regular expression syntax](https://docs.python.org/3/library/re.html)
+Format per entry must follow the [regular expression syntax](https://docs.python.org/3/library/re.html).
+To be stored in json format

 The openssl_conf file allows customization of the certificate profile and must contain a section `[extensions]` containing the certificate extensions to be inserted.
 If not specified  the following extensions will be applied.